squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.3 (3.HEAD) =

 Now in '''DEVELOPMENT''' cycle.
 The set of new Squid 3.3 features and release timeline is determined by submissions and available developer time.
-New features may be completed and added at any time until the branching of 3.3 which is expected to happen 30th June 2011.
+New features may be completed and added at any time until the branching of 3.3.

 The intention is to surpass Squid-2.7, improve the upgrade path and concentrate on further performance improvements.
 Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.HEAD/RELEASENOTES.html#s6